Beat the heat with these budget-friendly getaways and focus on spending time, not money.

 County Fairs: Oklahoma’s county fairs start as early as July and run well into the fall season.
 With free admission, you’ll be able to spend hours browsing through local competitions and enjoying live music.
 Plus, for just a couple bucks, you can also enjoy midway rides and hot kettle corn.

 Summertime is a great time to explore an Oklahoma state park.
-With a variety of cabins, cottages and lake huts for under $80 per night, these budget-friendly getaways can’t be beat.
+With a variety of cabins, cottages and lake huts spread across the state, these budget-friendly getaways can’t be beat.
 Visit during the summer and return in the winter for even lower rates.
-All rates shown are for 2016 and are the same on weekdays or weekends.
-Check with the individual state park for room taxes.
+Check out this booking link to see rates and availability.